How to fix drain trap

 Frequently Asked Questions

-It's a good idea to check your drain trap every few months or whenever you notice slow draining or backups.
+It's a good idea to clean your drain trap every 6 months to 1 year, or whenever you notice slow drainage or foul odors.

 Connect with certified professionals in your area